-- 130.1 Subject to the provisions of and so far as may be permitted by the Statutes, the Company: - 130.1.1 may provide a Director, former Director or officer of the Company or any Associated Company of the Company with funds to meet expenditure incurred or to be incurred by him/her in defending any criminal or civil proceedings or in: - defending any criminal or civil proceedings in connection with any negligence, default, breach of duty or breach of trust by him/her in relation to the Company or an Associated Company of the Company; or - 130.1.1.2 in connection with any application for relief under the provisions mentioned in Section 205(5) of the 2006 Act; and - may do anything to enable any such Director, former Director or officer to avoid incurring such expenditure. - 130.2 The terms set out in Section 205(2) of the 2006 Act shall apply to any provision of funds or other things done under Article Error!
-Reference source not found.. - 130.3 Subject to the provisions of and so far as may be permitted by the Statutes, the Company: - 130.3.1 may provide a Director, former Director or officer of the Company or any Associated Company of the Company with funds to meet expenditure incurred or to be incurred by him/her in defending himself/herself in an investigation by a regulatory authority or against action proposed to be taken by a regulatory authority in connection with any alleged negligence, default, breach of duty or breach of trust by him/her in relation to the Company or any Associated Company of the Company; and
+132.1 Subject to the provisions of and so far as may be permitted by the Statutes, the Company:

-- may do anything to enable any such Director, former Director or officer to avoid incurring such expenditure. - 130.4 In this Article Error!
-Reference source not found.
-"Associated Company" shall have the m eaning given thereto by Section 256 of the 2006 Act.
+- may provide a Director, former Director or officer of the Company or any Associated Company of the Company with funds to meet expenditure incurred or to be incurred by him/her in defending any criminal or civil proceedings or in: - defending any criminal or civil proceedings in connection with any negligence, default, breach of duty or breach of trust by him/her in relation to the Company or an Associated Company of the Company; or - 132.1.1.2 in connection with any application for relief under the provisions mentioned in Section 205(5) of the 2006 Act; and - may do anything to enable any such Director, former Director or officer to avoid incurring such expenditure. - 132.2 The terms set out in Section 205(2) of the 2006 Act shall apply to any provision of funds or other things done under Article 131. - 132.3 Subject to the provisions of and so far as may be permitted by the Statutes, the Company: - may provide a Director, former Director or officer of the Company or any Associated Company of the Company with funds to meet expenditure incurred or to be incurred by him/her in defending himself/herself in an investigation by a regulatory authority or against action proposed to be taken by a regulatory authority in connection with any alleged negligence, default, breach of duty or breach of trust by him/her in relation to the Company or any Associated Company of the Company; and - may do anything to enable any such Director, former Director or officer to avoid incurring such expenditure. - 132.4 In this Article 132 "Associated Company" shall have the meaning given thereto by Section 256 of the 2006 Act.